Gavin Rossdale: Other projects

-Rossdale performed a song entitled "Adrenaline" for the soundtrack of the film XXX, which features it during the end credits.
-This song was also the official theme song for WWE's Unforgiven pay-per-view event in September 2002 and also was The Undertaker's Desire/Tribute theme of that same year.
-He also guest appeared for Blue Man Group's "The Current" and is featured in its video.
+Rossdale appeared in Blue Man Group's "The Current" and is featured in its video.
 This song was used in the ending credits of Terminator 3: Rise of the Machines.

 In 2004, after Bush had been on hiatus for two years, Rossdale formed Institute.
 Their album, Distort Yourself, released on 13 September 2005 achieved moderate success and the single "Bullet Proof Skin" was used in the motion picture Stealth.
 In an interview published in November 2008, Rossdale noted that the Institute record was, "for all intents and purposes, a solo record.
-It was just a bad marketing decision to call it something else".
-Institute broke up in 2006, after one album.
+It was just a bad marketing decision to call it something else."

-Rossdale's single, "Can't Stop the World", was the introduction theme to Fox's programme, Drive.
-In 2007, he covered John Lennon's "Mind Games" for the album Instant Karma: The Amnesty International Campaign to Save Darfur.
 Rossdale's first solo record, entitled Wanderlust, was released 3 June 2008.
-Gwen Stefani, Rossdale's then wife, sang background vocals on the track "Can't Stop The World", with other vocalists on the album including Shirley Manson, Katy Perry and Dave Stewart.
-Bush and Institute guitarist Chris Traynor also played on the album.
-He also made a guest appearance on the DT8 Project album Perfect World, taking lead vocals and co-writing the track Falling.
+Gwen Stefani, Rossdale's then-wife, sang background vocals on the track "Can't Stop The World", with other vocalists on the album including Shirley Manson, Katy Perry and Dave Stewart.

-On 1 April 2008 the first single from WANDERlust, "Love Remains The Same", was released through digital retailers.
-It entered the Billboard Hot 100 at Number 76, rising to 27 in October 2008, giving Rossdale his first Top 40 hit since the days when he fronted the post-grunge band Bush.
+On 1 April 2008 the first single from Wanderlust, "Love Remains The Same", was released through digital retailers.
+It entered the Billboard Hot 100 at Number 76, rising to 27 in October 2008, giving Rossdale his first Top 40 hit since the days when he fronted Bush.
 Rossdale mounted a full-scale solo tour in Spring 2009.
 Of the album's title, Rossdale said, "I just liked it because it's kind of sexy enough, it's powerful, it's one word.
 Wanderlust sums up that desire for music and for singing and performing and this life."

-Rossdale also provides the vocals for the Apocalyptica song "End of Me", which is the lead single from their latest album 7th Symphony.
+Rossdale also provides the vocals for the Apocalyptica song "End of Me", which is the lead single from their 2010 album, 7th Symphony.

-Rossdale was a judge for the 10th annual Independent Music Awards to support independent artists' careers.
+Rossdale was a judge for the tenth annual Independent Music Awards to support independent artists' careers.
 In 2013, Rossdale was awarded in the Ivor Novello Awards, for International Achievement in Songwriting, which was presented to him by Chris Martin.
 On 27 October 2017, Rossdale sang with Linkin Park at their special memorial concert in memory of vocalist Chester Bennington.
-He performed the song "Leave Out All the Rest".
+He performed the song "Leave Out All the Rest."